puppetlabs/puppetdb/documentation/api/query/v4/catalogs.markdown

 This will return the most recent catalog for the given node.
-Supplying a node this way will restrict any given query to only apply to that node, but in practive this endpoint is typically used without a query string or URL parameters.
+Supplying a node this way will restrict any given query to only apply to that node, but in practice this endpoint is typically used without a query string or URL parameters.

 The result will be a single map of the catalog structure described above, or